SteveParadox/SImple-real-estate-api/README.md

 * pip3 install -r requirements.txt
 * python3 run.py

 *You can then visit localhost:5000 to verify that it's running on your machine.
-Or, alternatively use postman:
+Or, alternatively use postman*